rocwang/vue-virtual-scroll-grid/README.md

 - `index`: the index of current item within the list.
 - `style`: the style object provided by the library that need to be set on the item element/component.
-- `class`: the class name provided by the library that need to be set on the item element/component.

 The `default` slot has an extra prop `item`, which is the loaded item that is